bchare/ncaabball/README.md

 ### FAQ

-**How is the NET calculated?**
+**Q: How is the NET calculated?**

-There are two regression techniques.
+A: There are two regression techniques.
 Both use the teams and location (home/away/neutral) for inputs.
 One considers the score and the other doesn't.
 You can see Python code in the "Code & Data" section.

 The "Adjusted Net Efficiency" targets the difference in the score per 100 possessions.
 (Possessions are estimated by the number of field goal attempts minus the number of offensive rebounds plus the number of turnovers plus 0.475 times the number of free throw attempts.)
 With this method, there is a huge difference between winning by 50 and winning by 1.
 There is a small difference between winning by 1 and losing by 1.
 It is adjusted for pace so that winning by 6 points in 60 possessions is equal to winning by 8 points in 80 possessions.